brianbest/simple-chat-server/README.md

 This project will give you experience with Node.js, Socket.IO, and jQuery.

+##Useage

+Users are able to send messages back and forth by filling out the first input box and hitting enter.
+They may do so anonymously or create their own username by clicking on the 'edit' text at the bottom of the page and making it work that way.

 ##Development

 Well that was easy, I followed a tutorial on socket.io on how to make a simple chat server.
 Once complete I just modified that code to work with my interface, Changed some functions added a bit more logic.